AI Data: Let Your Documents Tell You What You Need to Know

 "What information do I need from this document to make my workflow work?"

-If the answer is clear, the AI Action will do the rest.
+If the answer is clear, AI Data will do the rest.